caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 To which top-level category on the website should these products be added?
 Involving users in a closed card sort could help you arrive at an answer.

 ## SLIDE 19
-Card Sorting allows us to define the data, group it and create structure from it.
+Card Sorting allows us to work with our users to define, group information and create structure from it.

 ## SLIDE 20
 Review